BUBBLE

 Structure

-The Structure subsystem takes care of the mechanical part of the capsule, primarily the development and production of the housing and the mechanical interfaces to the payloads.
-The Structure team also has to define the specifications for the paid payloads in order to integrate them seamlessly.
+The Structure subsystem is responsible for the mechanical part of the capsule, primarily the development and manufacture of the housing and the mechanical interfaces to the payloads.
+The Structure team must also define the specifications for the paid payloads so that they can be seamlessly integrated.

 Electronics

-In addition to selecting suitable components, the electronics team also takes care of the electronic design of the individual circuit boards and experiment connections as well as the layout of the overall system.
-Tasks ranging from power supply to data communication and storage are carried out on circuit boards, some of which are developed in-house.
+In addition to selecting suitable components, the electronics team is also responsible for the electronic design of the individual circuit boards and experiment connections, as well as the layout of the overall system.
+Tasks ranging from power supply to data communication and storage are performed on circuit boards, some of which were developed in-house.

 Software

-Software that ensures operation and communication between the components runs on the main computer as well as on each additional microcontroller.
-The team has to address the special challenges of the payloads.
+Software runs on both the main computer and each additional microcontroller to ensure operation and communication between the components.
+The team must address the specific challenges posed by the payloads.
 If the software doesn’t work, the project doesn’t work!

 Supporters and Sponsors